-Geberit has set itself the goal of being the standard-bearer for sanitary products, continually developing those products in a sustainable way and thereby gaining market shares.
+Geberit has set itself the goal of being the standard-bearer for sanitary products, continually developing these products in a sustainable way and thereby gaining market shares.
 Among other things, this approach yields sales growth that outstrips the industry average.
 Basically, Geberit is aiming to achieve its sales targets while at the same time maintaining its industry leadership in terms of profitability and the ability to generate high cashflows.

 Further growth through acquisitions has not been ruled out.
 However, any potential acquisition will have to satisfy strict strategic and financial criteria.